arifsadiq/terraform_aws_github_actions/README.md

-# Automate Terraform on Github Actions for Setting Up an Infrastructure on AWS
+# Automate Terraform on Github Actions for Setting Up an AWS Infrastructure

 ## Prerequisites

 1. An active AWS account is required